4 tools to stop sabotaging self-talk

 So, what that means is, when some negative self-talk pops into your head we can dismiss it by saying “that thought no longer serves me” or “I have no place for thoughts like that in this new version of me”.
 This is a really powerful one.
 You can absolutely release a belief you’ve held onto for decades by doing this.

 Create a character in your mind that is strong, powerful and positive.
 Something confident that is strong enough to argue with that poison parrot.

 I have a few characters I summon depending on what’s going on.
 For example, when I’m taking life a bit too seriously and want to lighten up, I imagine the donkey from Shrek making me laugh and nudging me in the ribs!

 When I’m anxious, nervous or hyperactive I imagine a big drug-dealer from Detroit lounging back in his chair and saying in a street accent “It ain’t no thing!”

 I go into this technique in much more detail in my free Chaos to Calm Life Coaching Kit.
 It’s sent to you by email and packed with all my favourite techniques to help you reduce stress and increase calm.
 You can request your kit here.

-If you liked this blog and want to learn more about how to uplevel your mindset and make lasting changes to your wellbeing you’ll love The Retreat on online membership club for women.
+If you liked this blog and want to learn more about how to uplevel your mindset and make lasting changes to your wellbeing you’ll love Ignite & Glow, an online membership club for women.
 A safe, supportive community who are stepping up to living their life in a meaningful and happy way.
-Take a look here.
+Take a look here